juantascon/jquery-handsontable-csv/README.md

 It includes functions to:

 * Generate a string for later processing
-* Trigger a download of the generated csv file
+* Trigger a download of the generated csv file (use [FileSaver.js](https://github.com/eligrey/FileSaver.js/) for a browser compatible solution)

 ## Example: